QuinnNgo97/Project-AdventureWorks-Product-Performance/README.md

 # AdventureWorks Sales Performance Dashboard
 ## Project Background

-The Sales Manager at AdventureWorks has requested a new approach to internet sales reporting, transitioning from static reports to dynamic, visual dashboards.
-The management team seeks a comprehensive understanding of sales performance, including insights into product sales, customer purchases, and trends over time.
+The Product Manager at AdventureWorks has requested a new approach to internet sales reporting, transitioning from static reports to dynamic, visual dashboards.
+They seeks a comprehensive understanding of product performance, including insights into product sales, regional preferences, and trends over time.

 Key requirements include:

-1. **Sales Overview Dashboard**: An interactive dashboard providing a summary of internet sales.
+1. **Sales Overview Dashboard**: An interactive dashboard providing a summary of internet sales between June of 2012 and May of 2014.
-2. **Performance vs. Budget**: Visualization of sales performance compared against the 2013 budget, with a focus on trends over the past two years.
+2. **Performance**: Visualization of sales performance, with a focus on trends over the past two years.
-3. **Customer Insights**: A detailed view of internet sales by customers, highlighting top buyers.
-4. **Product Insights**: A detailed view of internet sales by products, highlighting top sellers.
+3. **Product Insights**: A detailed view of internet sales by products, highlighting top/bottom sellers.
-5. **Filtering Options**: The ability to filter data by product, customer, and time (year or month).
+4. **Filtering Options**: The ability to filter data by product, region, and time (year or month).

 An interactive PowerBI dashboard can be downloaded [here]().